Have you ever seen a fish tank with a bathroom in it? Me neither. Sorry to gross you out, but your fish are swimming around in their own toilet.

 1. Clean The Inside Glass / Acrylic

 Always start with the inside of the glass.
 Algae scrapers, algae pads, or razor blades are great tools for this.
-If you have an acrylic fish tank then use a scraper with a plastic blade so you don’t damage your tank.
+If you have an acrylic fish tank use a scraper with a plastic blade so you don’t damage the tank.

 Any algae growing on your tank lid can easily be washed off in the kitchen sink, but don’t use any soaps.